-Day 5 Travel via Route 62 to Oudtshoorn (6 hrs) to visit the CP Nel Museum.
-Visit Cango Caves.
+Day 5 Travel via Route 62 to Oudtshoorn (6 hrs) to visit the CP Nel Museum and Cango Caves.
 Two nights at the 3-star Protea Riempie Hotel.
 (B)

 Day 6 A dramatic ascent by special vehicle up Swartberg Pass to the historic 'Ou Tolhuis', base of the H.O.P.E.
 Foundation.
 Enjoy the wonderful scenery, perhaps take a short hike.
 Travel down to Prince Albert for a traditional Karoo lunch.
 Wine tasting and visit to Meiringspoort waterfall.
 (B, L)

 Day 7 Cross the Outeniqua Pass to George.
 Visit the Outeniqua Transport Museum, home to many steam locomotives.
 Continue to Knysna for two nights at the 3-star Moorings Hotel.
 Sunset cruise across Knysna Lagoon.
 (B)

 Day 8 Explore the forests at Tsitsikamma National Park and visit Plettenberg Bay with its lagoons and rocky peninsula.
 (B)

 Day 9 At Mossel Bay, visit Diaz Museum.
 Travel to Hermanus, where whales may be sighted from June to November.
 Two nights at the 4-star Hotel Le Franschhoek Hotel & Spa in the Winelands.
 (B)